ThaparPiyush/wheelchair/README.md

  wheelchair_cartographer
 --------------------------------------------------------------------------

-I. To make map of the world using cartographer use
+I. To make map of the world using cartographer use:

 	$ roslaunch wheelchair_cartographer gampping.launch

 II.
-To save the map of the world use
+To save the map of the world use:

 	$ rosrun map_server map_saver -f ~/map_name